johann-solo/oliveandmango.github.io/site/content/blog/2018-03-16-penne-alla-vodka.md

 * &frac14; cup reserved cooking water from pasta
 * 1 tablespoon olive oil
 * 1 tbsp butter
-* &frac14; pound bacon or sausage, removed from the casing and crumbled or chopped
+* &frac14; pound bacon, pancetta or sausage, removed from the casing and crumbled or chopped
 * 1 onion
 * &frac12; teaspoon salt
 * A pinch of crushed chili pepper flakes